Focus and scope

 Manuscripts must be submitted online by the Corresponding Author to the Trends in Peptide and Protein Sciences at:

 First-time users are required to register at http://journals.sbmu.ac.ir/protein/user/register before submitting a manuscript.
 Straightforward login and registration procedures can be found on the website.

 Note: you should mark "Author" as your role on "My Profile".

-By submission, the author(s) confirm that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
-Previous presentation in any congresses should be mentioned as a footnote in Title page and also stated in the Covering Letter.
-Furthermore, any illustrations, structures or tables that have been published elsewhere must be reported, and copyright permission for reproduction must be obtained.
+By submission, the author(s) confirms that the manuscript (or any parts of it) has not been published previously or is not under consideration for publication in another journal.
+The previous presentation in any congresses should be mentioned as a footnote in the Title page and also stated in the Covering Letter.
+Furthermore, any illustrations, structures, or tables that have been published elsewhere must be reported, and copyright permission for reproduction must be obtained.